jessiehanay/Python-Fundamentals/README.md

 # Python-Fundamentals
-A collection of Python scripts, exercises and fundamental concepts learned during my Python course
+A collection of Python scripts, exercises and fundamental concepts learned during my Python course.